jimmyskull/LUAunit/doc/index.rst

     **Alias**: *assert_eval_to_false()*

     Assert that a given value eval to ``false``.
-Lua coercion rules are applied so that ``nil`` and ``false``  **succeed** in this assertion.
+LUA coercion rules are applied so that ``nil`` and ``false``  **succeed** in this assertion.
 If provided, extra_msg is a string which will be printed along with the failure message.